-When you send an email out of SharpSpring, the message is transmitted via one of our shared IP addresses.
-ISPs look at the reputation of IP addresses by looking at the amount of traffic coming over that IP and the amount of “bad” traffic that is sent over them.
-SharpSpring’s compliance team works tirelessly to enforce best practices and to monitor our IP addresses to ensure their health to maximize delivery, but the health of our IP pools is affected by all of the senders that share these pools.
+When you send an email out of SharpSpring, the message is transmitted via a shared IP address.
+ISPs look at the reputation of IP addresses by looking at the amount of traffic coming over that IP, as well as the amount of so-called bad traffic that is sent over them.
+SharpSpring’s Compliance team works tirelessly to enforce best practices and to monitor associated IP addresses to ensure their health to maximize delivery.
+Additionally, SharpSpring's Compliance team monitors the health of IP pools is affected by all of the senders that share these pools.

-As you can see, hitting these spam traps affects your reputation as well as the reputation of the other senders in your shared pool.
-This is one of the many reasons SharpSpring does not allow use of purchased lists.
-We encourage list cleaning and sunset policies to keep our pools as clean as possible.
-Again, our compliance team monitors trap hits closely and are quick to respond to these issues.
+Hitting these spam traps affects your reputation, as well as the reputation of the other senders in your shared pool.
+This is one of the many reasons SharpSpring does not allow the use of purchased lists.
+SharpSpring encourages list cleaning and sunset policies to keep pools as clean as possible.
+Again, SharpSpring's Compliance team monitors trap hits closely and are quick to respond to these issues.

 Recipient and ISP Filtering

-- Ensure you have a low image to text ratio in your email.
-80% text to 20% images is a solid metric to follow.
+- Ensure you have a low image-to-text ratio in your email.
+80% text to 20% images is considered the standard.

-- Avoid suspicious or spammy additions to your email.
-For instance, stay away from exclamation points or all capitalized letters
+- Avoid suspicious or spammy additions to your email, such as exclamation points or all capitalized letters.

 - Review that your email’s links are not blacklisted by any major blacklists.
-There are numerous tools like MX ToolBox to help you out.
+Tools like MXToolBox can assist in this.

 It is also worth noting your recipient may have filters of various strictness.
 For instance, some government organizations will block all sends that are not from a whitelisted set of IPs.
 Other organizations will block any email that is labeled as a bulk send and either bounce or filter them directly into a spam box.
 It may be worth reviewing your bounces to identify companies or domains that may have these strict filters in place.

 Remember, as a sender, you have very little insight on what happens in the inbox once your email arrives.
-You know if it was opened, but how long did the recipient keep the email open?
-Did they scroll to the bottom?
-Did they delete the email or mark the email as spam soon after opening?
+You know if it was opened, but do not know how long the recipient kept the email open.
+You will not know if they scrolled to the bottom.
+You will not know if they deleted the email or marked the email as spam soon after opening.
 ISPs, specifically Gmail, use all of these metrics to track how individuals are interacting with their email to rate it for spamminess or if the recipient wants to receive future emails.

-For this reason, it is very important to keep your lists up to date and to consider a sunsetting policy.
-A sunsetting policy states after how many attempted engagements with no interaction do we unsubscribe this sender.
-By continuing to send to uninterested parties, you risk the recipient’s inbox considering these emails as potential spam, or even having that email address turned into a spam trap which you continue to hit, further damaging your reputation.
+For this reason, it is very important to keep your lists up-to-date.
+Consider implementing a sunsetting policy.
+A sunsetting policy determines after how many attempted engagements with no interaction does a sender become set as unsubscribed.
+By continuing to send to uninterested parties, you risk running afoul of the recipient’s inbox considering these emails as potential spam—or even having that email address turned into a spam trap which you continue to hit, further damaging your reputation.